What is TANF?

 What should I bring with me to apply?

-- Administered in partnership with the Southeastern Virginia Job Training Administration and the Department of Social Services.
+- Administered in partnership with Opportunity Inc. and the Virginia Department of Social Services.

 - Eligibility is based on existence of a documented barrier to employment (long term receipt of public assistance, educational deficits, substance abuse issues, poor work history).